-How to buy a domain name?Definition: The definition of an internet site inevitable takes its URL into account.
+How to buy a domain name?Definition: the definition of an online website inevitably takes its URL into account.
 When you choose to host your website using a free web host, the latter will usually impose a domain name that is difficult to memorise.

 The usefulness of buying a domain name

 It is easier to memorise the URL address of a site that has its own domain name, and it is simpler and easier for Internet users not to forget it.
 As already mentioned, complicated names are always difficult to remember.
 When the domain name is simple, it can be quickly publicised among visitors who can easily talk about the site, and this will greatly boost your audience.

 In sum, a simplified domain name that is easy to remember will grant you credibility and make your site appear professional.

 Choosing a domain name

 A domain name shouldn’t be complicated or too long, and, if possible, should avoid multiple characters such as brackets or hyphens.

 Its pronunciation should also be taken into account.
 A very simple domain name is always easy to pronounce.
 It should, of course, mean something and be available.